javiermanzo/Harbor/README.md

 Harbor.setAuthProvider(MyAuthProvider())
 ```

-If the request class has the `needsAuth` property set to true, Harbor will call the `getAuthorizationHeader` method of the authentication provider to get the `HAuthorizationHeader` instance to set it in the header before executing the request.
+If the request class has the `needsAuth` property set to `true`, Harbor will call the `getAuthorizationHeader` method of the authentication provider to get the `HAuthorizationHeader` instance to set it in the header before executing the request.

 #### mTLS Support
 Harbor supports mutual TLS (mTLS) for enhanced security in API requests.
 This feature allows clients to present certificates to the server, ensuring both the client and server authenticate each other.

 To set up mTLS, use the `setMTLS` method: